cipher813/rl_continuous_control/README.md

 [agents](https://github.com/cipher813/rl_continuous_control/tree/master/scripts) folder
 Contains agent classes as specified policies.
 See [report.md](https://github.com/cipher813/rl_continuous_control/blob/master/report.md) for additional details on agent implementations.

-To train the agent, in the command line run:
+To train the agent, first open main.py in your favorite text editor (ie `nano main.py` or `vi main.py`).
+Make sure the path to the root repo folder is correct and that the proper environments and agents (policies) are selected.
+Then, in the command line run:

-`source activate drlnd` # to activate python (conda) environment `python main.py` # to train the environment and agent (policy) based on configuration specified in main.py
+`source activate drlnd` # to activate python (conda) environment `python main.py` # to train the environment and agent (policy)

 ### Notebooks